 Any movement of PBF from the territory of the Commission Member, Cooperating Non-member and participating Territory (hereinafter referred to as CCM)/Member and Cooperating Non-Member (hereinafter referred to as CPC) where the fishing vessel is flagged (hereinafter referred to as flag CCM/CPC) or where the trap or farm is established (hereinafter referred to as trap CCM/CPC or farm CCM/CPC, respectively) to the territory of another CCM/CPC or non-CCM/non-CPC of the Commission, or from the fishing grounds to the territory of a CCM/CPC which is not the flag CCM/CPC or to the territory of a non-CCM/non-CPC of the Commission.

-“Harvest” means:
+“Harvest [(from cages)]” means:

-Taking of PBF from farming cages for consumption, processing, export or other purposes that result in the death of the animal.
+Removal of PBF from farming cages for consumption, processing, export or other purposes that result in the death of the animal.

 “Import” means:

-Any introduction of PBF into the territory of a CCM/CPC, which is not the flag CCM/CPC, trap CCM/CPC or farm CCM/CPC.
+Any introduction of PBF into the territory of a CCM/CPC [or non-CCM/CPC] from another CCM/CPC or non-CCM/CPC of the Commission, or from the fishing grounds to the territory of a CCM/CPC, which is not the flag CCM/CPC, trap CCM/CPC or farm CCM/CPC.

 “Re-export” means: